Submit an ATP Question

 What happened to the old SRTS funding program?
 The old Safe Routes to School Program was consolidated into the Active Transportation Program.
 Safe Routes to School grants are now available through the ATP.

 What is the scope of “Safe Routes to School” projects, does this include high schools or just elementary and middle schools?
-The application lists only ‘distance from primary or middle school’ in Q 33.
+Federal funds are only available for K-8 schools, but because ATP includes state funding, high school projects are allowed as well.
 Any public schools can be included in Safe Routes to School projects, including high schools and charter schools.

 Does the 2 mile radius for Safe Routes to School projects apply for each school, including high schools?
-Yes, the 2 mile requirement applies to all schools in the proposed project.
+Yes, the 2 mile requirement applies to all schools in the proposed project if you are building infrastructure.
+The radius does not apply to non-infrastructure projects.

 Are charter schools considered “public schools”?
 Yes, if they receive public funds and are not for profit.

 Can we apply for a Safe Routes to School project that will impact several or all schools in our district?
 Yes, multiple schools can be included in one application.
-See page 3 in the application.
 Your application will be more competitive if you can explain the programmatic link between the schools.

 Does the school have to be a co-applicant for a Safe Routes to School project, or does a letter of support from the school suffice?
 A school does not have to be a co-applicant.
 If the school is not a co-applicant then a letter of support is needed.